-Seattle Poet and 2008 Jack Straw Writer Merna Ann Hecht worked with Foster High School students from around the world to write poems about their experiences for a project titled Stories of Arrival, produced with support from The Institute for Poetic Medicine; Bread for the Journey; The Tukwila School District; the Tukwila Arts Commission; the Washington State Arts Commission; and the National Endowment for the Arts.
+Seattle Poet and 2008 Jack Straw Writer Merna Ann Hecht worked with Foster High School students from around the world to write poems about their experiences for a project titled Stories of Arrival, produced with support from the Kalliopeia Foundation, the Tukwila School District, the Tukwila Arts Commission, Judy Piggott, the Seattle Chapter of Bread for the Journey, Ruth Keating Lockwood and the Washington Women’s Foundation, 4Culture/King County Lodging Tax Fund, the Washington State Arts Commission, and PONCHO.

-Students in our 2010 project came from Afghanistan, Bhutan, Bosnia, Burma, Ethiopia, Haiti, India, Kenya, Laos, Mexico, Nepal, Romania, Russia, Somalia, Sudan, Thailand, Tonga, Turkey, the United States, and Vietnam.
+Students in our 2011 project came from Bhutan, Bosnia, Brazil, Burma, El Salvador, Eritrea, Ethiopia, Iraq, Kenya, Mexico, Moldavia, Nepal, Russia, Somalia, Turkey, and Vietnam.

-The students came to Jack Straw Productions and worked with our engineers and teaching artists to enhance their performance skills and record their poems.
-In August 2010 KBCS Community Radio broadcast the Stories of Arrival poems Monday through Friday all month.
+The students came to Jack Straw and worked with our engineers and teaching artists to enhance their performance skills and record their poems.
+In April 2011, National Poetry Month, KBCS Community Radio broadcast the Stories of Arrival poems.
 We have archived all of the students’ poems below for your listening pleasure.

 Foster High School is the only high school in the most linguistically diverse school district in the nation, according to The New York Times.
 The students are immigrants and refugees from Somalia, Iraq, Afghanistan, Kenya, Mexico, Tanzania, Vietnam, Nepal, and other places spanning the globe.
 All have left behind members of their family on their journey here.
 They will most likely be the first in their families to graduate from high school.